Cause of 3-car crash that killed Saugus man under investigation

-NEWBURYPORT – State police continue to investigate a three-car crash on Interstate 95 north Tuesday afternoon that killed a Saugus man and injured another driver.
+NEWBURYPORT — State police continue to investigate a three-car crash on Interstate 95 northbound Tuesday afternoon that killed a Saugus man and injured another driver.

 The collision caused the Ford Transit to roll over and the Hyundai to cross the median, then enter the southbound lanes of Interstate 95.
 The Hyundai struck a 2019 Ford F-150 truck, driven by a 61-year-old man from Old Orchard Beach, Maine, before the car drove off the highway into the woods.